 Tubotympanic type of CSOM

-- It often follows acute otitis media, which may result from exanthematous fever and lead to a large central perforation.
+- It often begins in childhood, following acute otitis media, negative middle ear pressure, or otitis media with effusion (OME) and lead to a large central perforation.

-- Ascending infections from the eustachian tube, often originating from infected tonsils, adenoids, or sinuses, can perpetuate the infection.
+- Ascending infections from the eustachian tube, often originating from infected tonsils, adenoids, or sinuses, can be responsible for persistent or recurring otorrhoea.

 - Persistent mucoid otorrhea may sometimes result from allergies to certain foods such as milk, eggs, or fish.

-- Perforation of Pars Tensa: Central perforation, varying in size and position.
+- Central perforation of Pars Tensa, varying in size and position.

 - Middle Ear Mucosa: Appears normal when inactive, but is oedematous and velvety during active disease.